Dans-labs/dariah/docs/Dux.md

 We have organized dux as follows:

 * one file that contains its *actions*, *reducer*, *selectors* and *helpers*.
+* the reducer is programmed as an object of *flows*.
+For each action, there is a flow with the same name, which is a function that produces a new state on the basis of that action.
 * a number of React components that make use of these by importing them.

 This app contains the following dux: